A REPLY by A. E. Knoch

 by Arthur W. Pink

 THE foregone conclusion of those who oppose the great truth of Universal Reconciliation without giving it consideration is that it does away with judgment.
 It is the natural reaction from one extreme to the other.
 There is nothing in the truth as set forth in the Scriptures or in our writings which suggests this thought.
-Indeed, we have always taken pains to guard this point, and to insist that there is no escape from God's wrath except through faith in the Son of God.
+Indeed, we have always taken pains to guard this point and to insist that there is no escape from God's wrath except through faith in the Son of God.

 The eternal punishment of the lost Mr. Knoch denounces as a `damnable dogma' ("The Divine Mysteries," page 67).
 What punishment, then, does he consider consistent with the perfections of the Divine character?
 No doubt many of our readers will now be able to forecast the answer to this question.
 Mr. Knoch does not believe in any future suffering at all.
-This is very evident from what is to be found in the last issue but one of his bimonthly magazine.
+This is very evident from what is to be found in the last issue but in one of his bimonthly magazines.
 There, in an article entitled `The Salvation of the Unbeliever,' he says, `This leaves the way open to consider the moral effect of this doctrine as it relates to our conception of God's love.
 The sinner is dead, and, apart from the power of God in resurrection, quite as good as annihilated.
 What possible benefit can accrue to the sinner to expend unmeasured power in his resurrection, and unstinted force in his judgment, only to return him to OBLIVION?'
 (Italics ours).
 Similar language is used in the paragraph following, where Mr. Knoch speaks of `the extinction of the unbeliever in the lake of fire.'
-The words we have emphasized in this quotation reveal Mr. Knoch's real views with sunlight clearness, and leave us in no doubt whatever as to what school of error he belongs.
+The words we have emphasized in this quotation reveal Mr. Knoch's real views with sunlight clearness and leave us in no doubt whatever as to what school of error he belongs.
 After he passes out of this life, and previous to the time of his resurrection, the sinner is `quite as good as annihilated,' and thus the teaching of God's Son, as found in Luke 16:22-31, is boldly repudiated.
 After the lost sinner has been raised and judged at the Great White Throne, instead of suffering for `the ages of the ages,' he is merely returned `to oblivion.'
 Thus it cannot be gainsaid that Mr. Knoch blankly denies any suffering for those who die in their sins."

 the Judgment Session

 The moral turpitude of these emphatic statements should make us blush for shame, for he is a brother in Christ.
 He has deliberately put himself beyond the pale of consideration by honest men, and this while seeking to stand for God's truth.
-It is not necessary to prove his statement false, for words would be wasted on any one who cannot see it in the very words he uses for his proof.
+It is not necessary to prove his statement false, for words would be wasted on anyone who cannot see it in the very words he uses for his proof.
 No one who speaks of unstinted force in the judgment of the unbeliever can possibly believe they have no suffering.
-No one who is not totally blinded by a mad desire to defend error at any cost, would say that the "inflictions of the pains and penalties" each unbeliever deserves, denies that they suffer at all.
+No one who is not totally blinded by a mad desire to defend error at any cost would say that the "inflictions of the pains and penalties" each unbeliever deserves, denies that they suffer at all.

 We Believe that Sinners